anngroong/podcasts/content/episode/30-turkey-and-azerbaijan-connecting-armenia-s-political-opposition-uniting-does-putin-support-pashinyan-robert-kocharyan-interview-ep-30.md

 * Mentioned deeper integration with Russia, particularly in the area of defense.
 * Mentioned that the July fighting was provoked by Armenia.
 * In the context of Armenian-Russian relations, RK mentioned that several months before the war a new head of national security was appointed whose task was to flush out the pro-Russian elements from Armenia’s government.
 (He was most likely referring to Argishti Kyaramyan, who was appointed to that position in June 2020. --Groong note)
 * He promised to be involved in rebuilding of Armenia saying: «անմաս չեմ մնալու անկասկած».
-What do you think this means?

 # Wrap-up